SpirosDR1/Qubex-PQC-Benchmarks/ROADMAP.md

   measurement (FIPS 204, level 5).
 Runs today in this repo.

-- Validation API — a stateless /verify endpoint that accepts an ML-DSA-87 public key, message, and signature and returns a verified result.
-This is the next milestone.
+- Validation API — a stateless /verify endpoint that accepts an ML-DSA-87 public key, message, and signature and returns whether it verifies.
+Holds no keys, stores nothing.
+Runs today in this repo.

 ## Planned